 – “If you’re losing revenue due to inefficient systems…”

-Follow with a clear connection: “Here’s how I help resolve that.”
-Problem-solution language creates emotional relevance and prompts outreach.
+Follow with a clear connection to your solution: “Here’s how I help resolve that.”
+Problem-solution language creates emotional relevance and motivates outreach.

 5. Add social proof language that reinforces trust